 - supporting the integration of minorities and vulnerable groups

-SolidarityNow has created two Solidarity Centers that operate in Thessaloniki and Athens.
+SolidarityNow has created three Solidarity Centers that operate in Thessaloniki and Athens.

 Each Solidarity Center serves as a central space for civil society organizations to provide various services to the most vulnerable populations of the city.
-The services offered are free of charge and include primary healthcare, medication, legal aid and counseling, job training and employment services and support programs for parents and children.
+The services offered are free of charge and include legal aid and counseling, psychosocial support, employability services and support programs for parents and children.